berkley/spark/node/README.md

-This server provides access to one or more spark core processors via the spark.io API
+This server provides access to WS2811/12 neopixel LED strips connected to one or more spark core processors via the spark.io API

-* Port: 3000

 You'll need to change the config.json file to match your core ids and your access_token.
 You can also pass the access_token via the command line if you don't want to put it in a text file.